The Dzogchen Summer Retreat

 Heartfelt Dharma Aspiration Prayer

-As you may know, Khenpo has recently requested that all Sanghas and individual students practice the newly composed prayer, “Heartfelt Dharma Aspiration Prayer for the Dzogchen Lineage Internship” as much as possible between now and the beginning of the next Internship.
+As you may know, Khenpo has requested that all Sanghas and individual students practice the, “Heartfelt Dharma Aspiration Prayer for the Dzogchen Lineage Internship” as much as possible.
 There are three important times Rinpoche has requested we practice this prayer:

 - Weekly, with your Sangha, whenever you get together for practice.

-- Lastly, on the full moon.
+- Monthly on the full moon.
 Try to plan accordingly within your Sangha and get together to practice for all beings!

 We rejoice in your good practice!